MooiMop/Beetle-Classifer-Robot/Readme.md

 This will create a beetle-dataset of the form [beetle species, &lambda;, &theta;, S] or `[beetle species, wavelength, angle, Stokes vector]`.

 #### Hardware list
-- *Newport ESP300 motion controller*.
-Controls the angle-dependent movement of the CCD.
+- *2x Newport ESP300 motion controller*.
+Controls the angle-dependent movement of the CCD, the rotation of the specimen and the rotation of the linear polarizer and quarter-wave plate.
-- *Mikropack Halogen Light Source HL-2000-FHSA*
+- *Xenon arc lamp*
 - *ThorLabs DCC1645C*.
 Note: ThorLabs documentation refers to this class of camera as a 'DCx' camera, but it is equivalent to the classification 'UC480', which occasionally shows up in other documentation.

 ### Python code structure